Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 If the valve block is not holding a good seal, then the first action is to change the ABC fluid filter, perform a procedure called a "rodeo" that exercises the system, and then replace the filter again.
 This will sometimes clear up the problem, at least temporarily.
 This will cost around $300.
 If the fluid is dark, you should strongly consider having it flushed, which will cost another $500.

-If the filtering fails, there are DIY guides on the internet showing how to pull these blocks and rebuild them.
+pull these blocks and rebuild them.
 Labor cost is around $1500 and parts costs is negligible.
 Although not a MB approved procedure, it is usually successful.

-You last option is to have the valve block replaced.
-This will cost around $3,000, or around $1,500 if DIY.
+to have the valve block replaced.
+This

+will cost around $3,000, or around $1,500 if DIY.
 You can also find rebuilt valve blocks on ebay for a few hundred dollars.

-"Drive Carefully" or "Visit Workshop" appears on the dash every time you start the car and stays on.
-It never goes away
+Carefully" or "Visit Workshop" appears on the dash every time

-There is a malfunction in the ABC system somewhere.
-The ABC system noticed a problem when starting up and has disabled itself, locking the struts in their current position.
+position.
 This may result in what many people describe as a "tuna boat" ride (very bouncy).

 Possibilities are:

-Check the fluid levels in the reservoir.
-If empty do not attempt to start or drive the car.
-If you run the pump dry it will be ruined...a $2,500 repair!
-Go the parts store for a quart of "Pentosin CHF 11S" fluid and fill to the upper mark before starting the engine.
+for a quart of "Pentosin CHF 11S" fluid and fill to the upper mark before starting the engine.

 If in fact the pump was run dry, the pump may require priming to get operational again.
 This is done by pressurizing the reservoir to help the pump get the fluid moving again.
+Check the underside of the car for any signs of fluid leak.
+If the system is unable to hold it's fluid long enough for a drive to the workshop, then have the car towed.
+You will need a scanner capable of accessing the ABC control module through the OBDC port to get the ABC related codes, see sensor values, and run diagnostic routines. |

 You will need a scanner capable of accessing the ABC control module through the OBDC port to get the ABC related codes, see sensor values, and run diagnostic routines.

-If it is the pump, low pressure error codes will have been logged.
+low pressure error codes will have been logged.

 Confirm the pump by monitoring pressure during a rodeo.
 If it can make it through the rodeo without the pressure dropping below 100 bars, the pump is fine.

-A sensor problem will usually have error codes logged that point to the offending sensor.
+problem will usually have error codes logged that point to the offending sensor.

 You can hear a hum or whine under 2000 rpm.
 Is present both in gear and out of gear.